After abandoning his life due to gambling debts, Michael Chambers (Peter Gallagher) has come back home for his mothers’ marriage.

 A remake of the noir Criss Cross, The Underneath is stylistically ambitious.
 From the beginning, it drops the viewer into the middle of the story, using cross-cutting between different timelines to slowly build context for its characters.

-yet one takes a strange inertness to the project.
+Yet one detects a strange inertness to the project.

 Cutting between a robbery gone wrong and the events leading up to it, what stands out about The Underneath is how measured it is - slow and pensive, it is a story about people caught in the undertow of choices they made a long time ago.